stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   From that day on my life has been a nightmare of brooding and apprehension, nor do I know how much is hideous truth and how much madness.
-My great-grandmother had been a Marsh of unknown source whose husband lived in Arkham&mdash;and did not old Zadok say that the daughter of Obed Marsh by a monstrous mother was married to an Arkham man through a trick?
+My great-grandmother had been a Marsh of unknown source whose husband lived in Arkham--and did not old Zadok say that the daughter of Obed Marsh by a monstrous mother was married to an Arkham man through a trick?
-What was it the ancient toper had muttered about the likeness of my eyes to Captain Obed&rsquo;s?
+What was it the ancient toper had muttered about the likeness of my eyes to Captain Obed's?
 In Arkham, too, the curator had told me I had the true Marsh eyes.
 Was Obed Marsh my own great-great-grandfather?
-Who&mdash;or   what  &mdash;then, was my great-great-grandmother?
+Who--or   what  --then, was my great-great-grandmother?
 But perhaps this was all madness.
 Those whitish-gold ornaments might easily have been bought from some Innsmouth sailor by the father of my great-grandmother, whoever he was.
-And that look in the staring-eyed faces of my grandmother and self-slain uncle might be sheer fancy on my part&mdash;sheer fancy, bolstered up by the Innsmouth shadow which had so darkly coloured my imagination.
+And that look in the staring-eyed faces of my grandmother and self-slain uncle might be sheer fancy on my part--sheer fancy, bolstered up by the Innsmouth shadow which had so darkly coloured my imagination.
 But why had my uncle killed himself after an ancestral quest in New England?